bacionejs/battito/README.md

 <details><summary>Purpose</summary>

 - This music tracker produces Sonant formatted JSON.
-Sonant based synth is designed to be small, **for size constrained games**.
+Sonant based synth is designed to be small, **for size constrained games** (8000 times smaller than WAV).
 - What makes this app unique from other Sonant based trackers is the use of a piano-roll to **reduce clicks and enhance visualization of note relationships**.

 </details><details><summary>Features</summary>